Course Title: Apply logic to digital electronic circuits

 All the tasks listed below are to be completed to a satisfactory level.

-1. Theoretical knowledge (Final Exam, Mid-semester Exam, Assignment, and Quizzes)
+1. Theoretical knowledge (Final Exam, Mid-semester Exam,and Assignments)

 You need to pass all the above assessments satisfactory (score of 50% or better).

-There will be 4 labs throughout the course.
-You MUST complete all labs.
+There will be a number of labs / practical work throughout the course.
+You MUST complete all labs / practical work.